worldviewer/react-worldviewer-prototype/README.md

 Text and footnotes are also now associated with each slide in the Redux slideshow.
 What remains are the quotes and audio for each slide.

-By the end of this stage of the process, the meaning of the content will finally become clear.
-That's when this will stop being just a strange toy, and start to exhibit the feel of an actual interactive infographic.
+(By the end of this stage of the process, the meaning of the content will finally become clear.
+That's when this will stop being just a strange toy, and start to exhibit the feel of an actual interactive infographic.)

+I've switched over to working on the other discourse layers, which are accessible via vertical swipes.
+Each of these layers will be a distinct feed, so I've created a FeedCard component.

+The next step is to create some JSON data for these feeds.

 ### Part 1: The Infographic Frontend